Anomalous quantized nonlinear soliton pumping: Results

-To demonstrate our findings, we calculate stable instantaneous soliton solutions that bifurcate from the lowest band with the Chern number $C=-1$ for the instantaneous nonlinear Hamiltonian at each $\theta$ using the Newton's method.
+To demonstrate the anomalous transport behavior in this nonlinear model, we calculate stable instantaneous soliton solutions $\chi_{\sigma j}(\theta)$ that come from the lowest band with the Chern number $C=-1$ for the instantaneous nonlinear Hamiltonian at each $\theta$ using the Newton's method; the solution is related to $\psi_{\sigma j}$ through $\psi_{\sigma j}=e^{-i\mu(\theta) t} \chi_{\sigma j}(\theta)$, where $\mu(\theta)$ is the chemical potential.
 This approach is justified because, in the adiabatic limit---where $\theta$ is varied very slowly---the time evolution of a soliton follows the instantaneous eigenstate of the instantaneous nonlinear Hamiltonian at time $t$~\cite{kivsharRMP1989,bandPRA2002,bandPRA2002_2,liuPRL2003,wuPRL2005}.
 We have directly computed the time evolution based on Eq.~(\ref{DNSE}) when $\theta$ is varied sufficiently slowly and found that the results closely resemble the instantaneous solutions.
-Additionally, we have performed a stability analysis to confirm that the solved nonlinear instantaneous soliton solutions remain stable at each $\theta$ (see also Supplementary Information Section S-1).
+Additionally, we have performed a stability analysis to confirm that the solved nonlinear instantaneous soliton solutions remain stable at each $\theta$ (see also Supplementary Note 2).

-Figure~\ref{fig1}b illustrates that when $g_{12}=1$, the soliton travels across the lattices by a distance of $-1$ over one period, which is identical to the Chern number of the lowest band.
-The result is consistent with the previous findings~\cite{jurgensenNat2021,jurgensenPRL2022,fuPRL2022,mostaanNC2022}.
-Suprisingly, we observe that when $g_{12}=0$, the soliton's displacement becomes $-2$, twice the Chern number of the lowest band, as shown in Fig.~\ref{fig1}.
-We find that the transition between the two displacements occurs near $g_{12}=0.2$ when $N=1.45$.
-The phenomenon cannot be attributed to the renormalization of the system parameter $m_0$ resulting from nonlinearity, as variations in $m_0$ only enable the Chern number to change from $-1$ to $1$, rather than to $2$.